 encoding = tiktoken.encoding_for_model("gpt-4o-mini")

-Verify encoding works on sample strings:
+Let's check the encoding on two sample strings:

 encoding.encode("congratulations"), encoding.encode("rqsqeft")